Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     vitis_analyzer ./build_hw_emu/xclbin.run_summary

     ```
-   * Once vitis_analyzer is open select Profile Summary from left side and then select "Kernel and Compute Units" section.
+   * Once vitis_analyzer is open select **Profile Summary** from left side and then select **Kernel and Compute Units** section.
 It gives execution estimates for kernel and compute unit.
 Compute Unit Utilization section reports min/max/avg estimated execution times note it down.
    * Next open the application time line by selecting "Application Timeline" from left hand panel and it opens up in right side main window.
    * Zoom in close to first transaction happening on device time line on read/write interfaces, snapshot for this is shown in the figure below and focus on the part marked by yellow box: